 For more detailed information about the resources described above, see the Subscription Databases page of this research guide.

-* To access the shared user name and password, click on the link to open the library catalog record.
-Then click on "ICC Dispute Resolution Library" under the heading "View Online."
-Enter your GULC Net ID and password.
-After the page refreshes, you will see a link to the database, along with the shared user name and password.
+* Click on the name of the database to open the library catalog record.
+Then scroll down to the heading "View Online - Full Text Availability" and click on the link.
+When prompted, enter your GULC Net ID and password.
+After the page refreshes, you will find a link to the database along with the shared user name and password.
 Please log out when finished.